CENG502-Projects/CENG502-Spring2023/Barutcu/Readme.md

 Although the therotical number of simulations required stated at [Borgs et al, 2014](https://arxiv.org/pdf/1212.0884.pdf), author of the paper did not state anything about whether it is used as number of simulations to approximate the function.
 In addition, cost of evaluating the function with these number of simulations is very costly, so I used this number R = 100 in order to get a frame about comparision of the algorithms with different budget constraints.
 Simulation process explained in following figure:

 ![build_hypergraph](https://github.com/CENG502-Projects/CENG502-Spring2023/assets/84293711/811e5f3e-b03e-4127-9ca1-9b132d982dd2)
-*Figure N Simulation Process of Approximating Influence Function*
+*Figure 4 Simulation Process of Approximating Influence Function*

 Process uses Independent Cascade Process which can be seen in figure below:

 ![icp](https://github.com/CENG502-Projects/CENG502-Spring2023/assets/84293711/5e21eaee-3ea4-4cdb-9254-5e6eb9846a9a)
-*Figure N Independent Cascade Process*
+*Figure 5 Independent Cascade Process*

 **2 Sensor Placement with *k* Measurements:**